-Sheboygan, WI—Visit Sheboygan, Inc., announces the opening of the new visitor center at 10 a.m.
-Friday morning.
-Located at 826 S. 8th St. in Sheboygan, the center not only offers information on sites, attractions, events, restaurants, and shopping in the area, but also features a new Sheboygan-centric gift shop with souvenirs and limited pieces produced by local artists.
-Amy Wilson, president and CEO of Visit Sheboygan, noted, “We’re very excited to be opening the doors for business, especially in time for holiday gift shopping.
-We were originally scheduled to open in spring, but the pandemic situation set us back several months.
-Although there will be more exhibits added to the center over the next two years, we’re looking forward to opening the gift shop and offering tourists information about the area.”
+Visit Sheboygan, Inc., opened the new visitor center in October 2020.
+Located at 826 S. 8th St. in Sheboygan, the center not only offers information on sites, attractions, events, restaurants, and shopping in the area, but also features a Sheboygan-centric gift shop with souvenirs and limited pieces produced by local artists.

-Plans for future exhibits include the Science on a Sphere (SOS), a suspended spherical screen projecting online data sets transforming it into a giant animated planet.
-Hundreds of programs made available by the National Oceanic and Atmospheric Administration (NOAA) include airline flights across the globe, current global earthquake activity, platonic shift over time, the shrinking of the rainforest, population mass across the globe, wind and weather patterns covering the earth, ocean currents, the asteroid belt, solar system, and hundreds of other informative and entertaining earth and space programs.
-“The sphere will be online in the coming weeks.
-It’s a free exhibit that will be the focal centerpiece of the visitor center storefront, as it will be able to be viewed by passersby on S. 8th Street after sunset,” explained Wilson.
+Located inside the building is the Science on a Sphere (SOS), a suspended spherical screen projecting online data sets transforming it into a giant animated planet.
+Hundreds of programs made available by the National Oceanic and Atmospheric Administration (NOAA) include airline flights across the globe, current global earthquake activity, platonic shift over time, the shrinking of the rainforest, population mass across the globe, wind and weather patterns covering the earth, ocean currents, the asteroid belt, solar system, and hundreds of other informative and entertaining earth and space program.
+It is a free exhibit that is the focal centerpiece of the visitor center storefront, as it is able to be viewed by passersby on S. 8th Street after sunset.